dmd-program/dmd-100/practice/daily_design_journal.md

 ## Materials

 * Pencil, pen, marker
-* Sketching Journal
+* Sketching Journal (Recommend Moleskine Cahiers Squared Journals)

 ## Instructions

-1. Visually document one object each day for two weeks \(14 object sketches total\).
+1. Visually document an object each day for two weeks \(14 object sketches total\) that is typical for you to interact with in your daily life.
 You can use pen, pencil, markers, or any combination you'd like.
 Write contextual notes about the objects' materials, dimensions, if they were gifts, where you got it from, etc.
 2. Please follow the journal sketching requirements.